 Keep it simple

 Tours and activities get complicated.
-When you’re trying to manage group sizes, third-party suppliers, corporate and custom bookings, and availability, cancellations can be especially challenging to handle.
+When you’re trying to manage group sizes, third-party providers, corporate and custom bookings, and availability, cancellations can be especially challenging to handle.

 Just as booking software like Rezgo simplifies the administrative side of the cancellation process, a good policy keeps it simple for your customers.